profhsgill/pychemengg/Readme.rst

 To do
 -----

-1. Finish the 'transition heat transfer' module for heat transfer and add it to the package.
+1. Complete 'tutorial' on material balances (without chemical reaction) and release the module.
-2. Complete 'tutorial' on material balances (without chemical reaction) and release the module.
+2. Gather feedback from constituents (instructors and students) to revise the design.
-3. Gather feedback from constituents (instructors and students) to revise the design.
+3. Complete other topics of chemical engineering

 Issues